Flotomate/product_docs/source/request-management/request-management-technician/working-on-a-request.rst

 Jira Integration
 ================

-If you have Jira integrated with Flotomate, then you can directly add a Request to Jira from the product.
+If you have Jira integrated with Motadata, then you can directly add a Request to Jira from the product.

 To add a Request: